bytedance/g3/g3proxy/doc/configuration/values/acl.rst

 There are 4 types of acl actions:

+* forbid_log

+  Forbid if match the rule and log.
+Alternatives: deny_log, reject_log.

+* forbid

+  Forbid if match the rule.
+Alternatives: deny, reject.

+* permit_log

+  Permit if match the rule and log.
+Alternatives: allow_log, accept_log.

 * permit

   Permit if match the rule.
 Alternatives: allow, accept.

-* permit_log

-  Permit if match the rule and log.
-Alternatives: allow_log, accept_log.

-* forbid

-  Forbid if match the rule.
-Alternatives: deny, reject.

-* forbid_log

-  Forbid if match the rule and log.
-Alternatives: deny_log, reject_log.
+The match order is the same as the list order above.

 .. _conf_value_acl_rule: